Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: Experiments

 Pronounced benefits are obtained for many-to-many joins, for which the join output is much larger than the input.
-We verified this claim using Cartesian products of two relations of thousands of rows and columns. \Figaro outperforms MKL by up to three orders of magnitude on such synthetic data (Figure~\ref{fig:experiment1-synthetic}).
-As expected, \Figaro scales linearly with the number of rows.
-In contrast, MKL scales quadratically since it works on the materialized Cartesian product.
-The speed-up of \Figaro over MKL increases as we increase the number of rows and columns of the two input relations.
+We verified this claim for the Cartesian products of two relations of thousands of rows and columns. \Figaro outperforms MKL by up to three orders of magnitude on this synthetic data (Fig.\@~\ref{fig:experiment1-synthetic}).
+As expected, \Figaro scales linearly with the number of rows, while MKL scales quadratically as it works on the materialized Cartesian product.
+The speed-up of \Figaro over MKL increases as we increase the number of rows and columns of the two relations.
 For wide relations ($2^{12}$ columns), \Figaro-MKL (shown in figure) is up to 10x faster than \Figaro-THIN (not shown).

-In this first experiment, most of the time for \Figaro is taken by post-processing.
-Computing the batch of the group-by aggregates and the tails and heads of the input relations are much optimized and take under 10\% of the overall time for OHE datasets, and about 50\% for the original datasets.
-For \Figaro, we report the time to compute both $\mat R$ and the join {\em intertwined}, whereas for the competitors we only report the time to compute $\mat R$.
-Table~\ref{table:real-datasets} gives the join times for the three datasets; these join times are larger than the MKL compute times.
-Openblas is 1.5-5 times slower than MKL and not shown.
-All engines use all cores in this experiment.
+Most of the time for \Figaro is taken by post-processing.
+Computing the batch of the group-by aggregates and the tails and heads of the input relations take under 10\% of the overall time for OHE datasets, and about 50\% for the original datasets.

-{ \bf Experiment 2: \Figaro on multi-cores.} Figure~\ref{fig:experiment2-multithreaded} shows the performance of \Figaro-THIN for the three real datasets as we vary the number of threads up to the number of available logical cores (48).
+\textbf{Experiment 2: Multi-cores scalability.} \Figaro uses domain parallelism: It splits each input relation into as many contiguous blocks as available threads and applies the same transformation to each block independently.
+Fig.\@~\ref{fig:experiment2-multithreaded} shows the performance of \Figaro-THIN as we vary the number of threads up to the number of available logical cores (48).
 The fastest speed-up increase is achieved up to 8 threads for all datasets and up to 16 threads for Retailer and Favorita.
 The speed-up still increases up to 48 threads, yet its slope gets smaller.
-This is in particular the case for the smallest dataset Yelp, for which \Figaro-THIN already takes under 0.5 seconds using 8 threads. \Figaro uses domain parallelism: It splits each input relation into as many contiguous blocks as available threads and applies the same transformation to each block independently.
+This is in particular the case for the smallest dataset Yelp, for which \Figaro-THIN only takes under 0.5 seconds using 8 threads.